f5devcentral/f5-agility-labs-nginx/docs/class10/module4/lab2/lab2.rst

 Infrastructure team - Steps
 ===========================

 The infrastructure team must enable OIDC on the DevPortal instance.
-To do so, follow these steps
+To do so, follow these steps.

 #.
 In NMS ACM, in ``Infrastructure`` section, go into your ``team-sentence`` workspace, then ``sentence-env`` environment
 #.
 Click on your ``dev-cluster`` object